vicentinileonardo/daytrip/README.md

   On the other hand, "/reachable_destinations" does not indicate any relationship between the reachable destinations resource and the destinations resource, which could make the API less intuitive to use and harder to understand.

   So, "/destinations/reachable" is the more RESTful compliant option.

+  The same reasoning applies to the "/destinations/best" endpoint.

 + rating destinations: talk to forecast_api_adapter, crowd_api_adapter